FULLY FREE Unlimited Kimi K2.6 Coder / API: This IS REALLY GOOD!

 Thesis

-FULLY FREE Unlimited Kimi K2.6 Coder / API: This IS REALLY GOOD! is a practical lesson in codex + claude workflows: Assess a coding model by real workflow fit: API access, coding strength, cost, constraints, and how it behaves inside an agent loop.
+FULLY FREE Unlimited Kimi K2.6 Coder / API: This IS REALLY GOOD! teaches a practical codex + claude workflows move: Assess a coding model by real workflow fit: API access, coding strength, cost, constraints, and how it behaves inside an agent loop.

 01